-Your caravan will be fitted with Polyplastic framed windows.
+Your caravan will be fitted with either Polyplastic; Seitz framed windows, or a mixture of both.

 Polyplastic Window Opening

 - In order to open the Polyplastic window it is only necessary to move the catch upwards and release the catch from the backing plate. - (ii) The Polyplastic window should remain in the open position once opened, however if it does not then tighten the friction control on the window stays to increase the holding force. - (iii) The Polyplastic window is also fitted with a night ventilation position where the catch is set to the centre position on the backing plate; in this position it may be possible for rain to enter the caravan in adverse conditions.